-- What are your Team Goals? - Are you planning to use the Business Plan to plan your funding strategies? - How much money does your Team need to get started and for what? (ie: a budget) - o How much money does your Team need to sustain it for multiple years? - o How much money does your Team plan to raise through fundraising efforts? - o How much money does your Team anticipate raising through grant opportunities? - How much money/in-kind donations does your Team plan to raise through sponsorship? - o How will you promote a business/organization if you receive a sponsorship?
-(Logo on Team tshirts and flare, etc.) - Are you planning to use the Business Plan to seek out Sponsors?
+- What are your team goals? - Are you planning to use the business plan to organize your funding strategies? - How much money does your team need to get started and for what? (such as a budget) - How much money does your team need to sustain it for multiple years? - How much money does your team plan to raise through fund-raising efforts? - How much money does your team expect raising through grant opportunities? - How much money or in-kind donations do your team plan to raise through sponsorship? - How will you promote a business or organization if you receive a sponsorship?
+(Logo on team tshirts and flare, or some other way?) - Are you planning to use the business plan to seek out sponsors?

-A Strategic Plan or Business Plan is documentation of the process through which an organization defines priorities and develops the process they will undergo to achieve their goals.
-It helps the organization (in this case, your Team) determine a course of action and a measure by which to make decisions about how they will gather and use resources.
-That information can then be shared within the Team to keep everyone focused, as well as outside of the Team, such as with parents, school administrators, Sponsors, and other groups to articulate the Team's purpose and impact.
+A strategic plan or business plan is a document that describes how an organization will define, prioritize, and develop the ways that it will achieve its goals.
+It helps the organization (in this case, your team) choose a course of action and a measure by which to decide about how they will gather and use resources.
+That information can be shared within the team to keep everyone focused.
+It can also be shared with parents, school administrators, sponsors, and other groups to describe the team's purpose and impact.

-Make sure to identify what must be purchased, such as tools and major components, not only simple categories like parts, travel lodging, etc. It should include the budget, the fundraising plan, contingencies if the Team does not reach their fund raising plan, and what they will do if they have excess.
-For multiple Team organizations, show who is doing what and how the money raised is divided.
+Make sure to identify what must be purchased, such as tools and major components, not only simple categories like parts, travel lodging, and other things.
+It should include the budget, the fund-raising plan, and a contingency plan, if the team does not reach their fund-raising plan, and what they will do if they have excess.
+For multiple team organizations, show who is doing what and how the money raised is divided.

-See an example in our Appendix D: Sample Business/Strategic Plan.
+See an example in our Appendix D: Sample Business or Strategic Plan.